Over the last few months, a common question has been appearing in my email box:

 Let me go through a few things that she can do.

-I can easily ramble off stuff that I know would help, but I wanted to dig in the research and see what it had to say on what she and you can do about knee injuries.
+I can easily ramble off stuff that I know would help, but I wanted to dig in the research and see what it had to say about knee injuries and what she and you can do.

 Let’s start here.